voipxp/testing/src/README.md

 # TODO
+- look for all returnTo and make sure they work
 - remove all Session.load references since this is happening in route resolves
 - move all routes aside from app/index.js to use pbsRouteProvider
 - component for input (text, email, phone, number) (class=input)